-Who is the young village girl, Chavy, trafficked for sex, why are Cambodia’s political corruption and human trafficking trade so dangerous to foreign nationals and what are the father complexes she and her daughter both share?
+Who is the young village girl, Chavy, trafficked for sex?
+Why are Cambodia’s political corruption and human trafficking trade so dangerous to foreign nationals?
+What are the father complexes she and her daughter both share?

 “For this series, I have invented three women symbolising the transition of Chinese history,” said Mr Barclay.

 “So, for example, Katy’s mother represents the traditional China before Mao and the disciplines of Confucian piety, Katy herself lives through the Cultural Revolution, born into one world and then living through another, which replaced the old traditions.

 “Clara represents the New China, sassy and well-educated, talented and becoming centre-stage in the world yet, like all Chinese, having 5000 years of demureness built-in”

 “We live in a world where the distractions of technology for technology’s sake dominates and diminishes our lives,” he said.

 “But stories do the opposite; they enrich the world.

 “It is possible to change the world, one word at a time, and the stories I am telling need to be told.

 “What is curious to me is the degree to which characters in so many stories are representations of the writer, whether the retelling of personal experiences under various disguises, and that also includes genders, or representations of unfulfilled dreams.